endavisw/notes/netmri/sandbox_snmp.md

 ## sysObjectID

-The default sysObjectID, `1.3.6.1.4.1.24198.1.1.20`, while under `NETCORDIA-MIB::netmriModels` doesn't actually match an object in `NETCORDIA-MI`B.
+The default sysObjectID, `1.3.6.1.4.1.24198.1.1.20`, while under `NETCORDIA-MIB::netmriModels` doesn't actually match an object in `NETCORDIA-MIB`.
 At least not in the 201910240000Z version.

 The model OIDs under `netmriModels` do, however, include one for "RemoteSandbox".